OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

    git remote add <shortname> <url>

-As an example let's add a remote to our personal fork of OpenMDAO on Github.
-If you haven't created one yet, simply log into Github and go to http://github.com/OpenMDAO/OpenMDAO-Framework.
-There, near the top of the page you'll see a *Fork* button.
-Press it and you're done.

-Now that you have a remote repository that you want to reference from your local repository, you can add a remote for it, calling it *myfork*.
+Assuming that you have created a personal fork of the OpenMDAO-Framework repository as discussed in :ref:`Making-a-Personal-Fork-of-OpenMDAO-Framework`, you can now add a remote for it called *myfork*.

 ::

    git remote add myfork git@github.com:userid/OpenMDAO-Framework.git

 where *userid* is your Github userid.
-Note that in this case the URL we've used is an SSH URL, because we want to be able to write to our OpenMDAO fork.
-For remote repositories that we only need read access to, we would use a URL of the form ``git://github.com/some_userid/some_repo_name.git``.

-Using the ``git remote`` command with no arguments will give a list of the remotes that we currently reference in our repository.
+Using the ``git remote`` command with no arguments will give a list of the remotes that you currently reference in your repository.

 In order to update references to remote branches in your local repository, you